nerdacker/blog/src/en/blog/posts/ng-tailwind-setup.md

 Magic lies within the custom-webpack from @angular-builders.
 We need to configure our project to use that instead of the default one.

 First lets create a useful config.
 I found many incompatible configs because postcss and web pack seem to be very alive and APIs might change.
-This one works quite good as the time of writing (30.09.2020). so
+This one works quite good as the time of writing (30.09.2020).

 ### Webpack